tonytopclaire/INFR3120U_Labs_Collection/README.md

 # INFR3120ULabCollection
-This the collection of all the 12 labs of OTU INFR 3120U.
+It contains all the 12 labs of OTU INFR 3120U.